-A number of technicians have found financial and personal success in heating, ventilation, and air conditioning (HVAC), but there seems to be a set of common personality traits among the most accomplished.
-Below, we’ve listed a few characteristics that often translate to positive career results.
+A number of technicians have found financial and personal success in heating, ventilation, and air conditioning (HVAC), but there seems to be a set of common personality traits among accomplished HVAC technicians.
+Below, we’ve listed a few characteristics that often translate to great HVAC technicians.

 Hard working: It’s no secret those with a strong work ethic are typically more successful in the field.
 Plus, if you’re willing to work longer hours and potentially weekends, you can make a lot more money.

-Accountable: In the world of HVAC, you’ll often have the freedom to be master of your domain.
-With that comes responsibilities to perform at a high level, but for those who want their work to speak for itself, you can quickly build a large client base and earn repeat business by being honest and a hard worker.
+Accountable: In the world of HVAC, you’ll often have the freedom to work independently.
+With that comes responsibility and the expectation to perform at a high level.
+For those who want their work to speak for itself, you can quickly build a large client base and earn repeat business by being honest and a hard worker.

-Self-motivated: Being a self-starter is often a springboard to success in HVAC for two reasons.
+Self-motivated: Being a self-starter helps bring success in HVAC for two reasons.

 - You’re often your own boss out in the field.

-- A master in the craft with a desire to earn more will often start his/her own HVAC business.
+- Once you're a master in the craft with a desire to earn more, you could start your own HVAC business.

-Not a fan of cubicles: The typical office job has its perks, but it’s not for everyone.
-If you’re the kind of person who enjoys new challenges in fresh settings every day, you may enjoy the HVAC tech lifestyle.
+Enjoy being active: The typical office job has its perks, but it’s not for everyone.
+If you’re the kind of person who enjoys new challenges in fresh settings every day, you may enjoy the more active lifestyle of HVAC technicians.

 Problem-solver: Every job in HVAC is different.
 You must think on your feet and react quickly, decisively, and be an efficient problem-solver.
 If you can treat both large-scale and small-scale projects with an equal amount of care, it can make a noticeable difference in the eyes of your customers.

-Thrive in rigorous environments: It’s true, the work environments won’t always be ideal.
-At times, you may be going in to repair heaters or air conditioners that have been broken for days on end — the space won’t necessarily be comfortable.
-But, a commitment to excellence even in harsh conditions can help you thrive in HVAC, and there’s often great satisfaction of helping others in need.
+Thrive in all environments: As an HVAC tech, you may be hired in to repair heaters or air conditioners that have been broken for days on end — the space won’t necessarily be comfortable.
+But, a commitment to excellence even in harsh conditions can help you thrive in HVAC, and there’s often great satisfaction of helping those in need.

-In 2018, the top 10% of HVAC earners made $76,230 or more (bls.gov), and pay is just one success metric by which you can measure the field.
-The world of HVAC isn’t for everyone, but if you’re an ambitious self-starter looking for a rewarding short-term and long-term career path, HVAC may be the right track for you!
+In 2022, HVAC technicians earned an average of $57,460 (bls.gov), and pay is just one success metric by which you can measure the field.
+The world of HVAC isn’t for everyone, but if you’re an ambitious self-starter looking for a rewarding, long-term career path, HVAC may be the right track for you!